schwering/shared-autofill/README.md

 Since `shared-autofill` is only a necessary condition, the browser can impose further restrictions on when to autofill a form control in a cross-origin frame.
 For example, it may limit filling highly sensitive data like credit card numbers to documents whose origin is a descendant of the autofill's origin.
-ALso, the user agent may just decide not to autofill across frames altogether.
+Also, the user agent may just decide not to autofill across frames altogether.

 Note that the semantics of `shared-autofill` is based only on the focused document.
 It thus abstracts from the typical interaction flow that begins with the user focussing a field.